Inventua/nucleus-core/Documentation/Developers/topics/data-providers.md

 [Startup Class](/developers/startup-classes/) to add and configure your data provider and associated objects.

 ### Example
-The example below is from the core Documents module.
+The example below is from the [Documents](https://github.com/Inventua/nucleus-core/tree/main/Nucleus.Core.Modules/Nucleus.Modules.Documents) module.
 Code which does not demonstrate adding a data provider has been removed for brevity.

 ```
 using Microsoft.AspNetCore.Hosting;